Cutaneous squamous-cell carcinoma: Causes

-Erythroplasia of Queyrat (SCC in situ of the glans or prepuce in males, M or the vulvae in females.) may be induced by human papilloma virus.
+Erythroplasia of Queyrat (SCC in situ of the glans or prepuce in males, M or the vulva in females.) may be induced by human papilloma virus.
 It is reported to occur in the corneoscleral limbus.
 Erythroplasia of Queyrat may also occur on the anal mucosa or the oral mucosa.
-Some sources state that this condition is synonymous with Bowen's disease, however generally speaking Bowen's disease refers to carcinoma in situ of any location on the skin such as the lower leg.

 Genetically, cSCC tumors harbor high frequencies of NOTCH and p53 mutations as well as less frequent alterations in histone acetyltransferase EP300, subunit of the SWI/SNF chromatin remodeling complex PBRM1, DNA-repair deubiquitinase USP28, and NF-κB signaling regulator CHUK.

+A significant proportion of cSCC and its precursor lesions carry UV-induced p53 mutations.
+These mutations are present in up to 90% of cSCC cases.
+The detection of p53 mutations in precursor lesions indicates that this could be an early event in the development of squamous cell carcinoma.

 Immunosuppression

 People who have received solid organ transplants are at a significantly increased risk of developing squamous-cell carcinoma due to the use of chronic immunosuppressive medication.
 While the risk of developing all skin cancers increases with these medications, this effect is particularly severe for cSCC, with hazard ratios as high as 250 being reported, versus 40 for basal cell carcinoma.
 The incidence of cSCC development increases with time posttransplant.
 Heart and lung transplant recipients are at the highest risk of developing cSCC due to more intensive immunosuppressive medications used.

-Cutaneous squamous-cell carcinoma in individuals on immunotherapy or who have lymphoproliferative disorders (e.g. leukemia) tend to be much more aggressive, regardless of their location.
+Cutaneous squamous-cell carcinoma in individuals on immunotherapy or who have lymphoproliferative disorders (e.g., leukemia) tends to be much more aggressive, regardless of their location.
 The risk of cSCC, and non-melanoma skin cancers generally, varies with the immunosuppressive drug regimen chosen.
 The risk is greatest with calcineurin inhibitors like cyclosporine and tacrolimus, and least with mTOR inhibitors, such as sirolimus and everolimus.
 The antimetabolites azathioprine and mycophenolic acid have an intermediate risk profile.

 Diagnosis

-Diagnosis is confirmed via biopsy of the tissue or tissues suspected to be affected by SCC.
-For the skin, look under skin biopsy.
+Diagnosis is confirmed via skin biopsy of the tissue or tissues suspected to be affected by SCC.

 The pathological appearance of a squamous-cell cancer varies with the depth of the biopsy.
-For that reason, a biopsy including the subcutaneous tissue and basilar epithelium, to the surface is necessary for correct diagnosis.
+For that reason, a biopsy including the subcutaneous tissue and basilar epithelium to the surface is necessary for correct diagnosis.
 The performance of a shave biopsy (see skin biopsy) might not acquire enough information for a diagnosis.
 An inadequate biopsy might be read as actinic keratosis with follicular involvement.
 A deeper biopsy down to the dermis or subcutaneous tissue might reveal the true cancer.
 An excision biopsy is ideal, but not practical in most cases.
 An incisional or punch biopsy is preferred.
 A shave biopsy is least ideal, especially if only the superficial portion is acquired.